cloudsecnetwork/phishintel/README.md

 ## Getting Help

-If you run into any issues while using or setting up PhishIntel, here’s how to get support:
+If you run into any issues while using or setting up PhishIntel, here's how to get support:

 - **Browse Existing Issues**
   Start by checking the [Issues section on GitHub](https://github.com/cloudsecnetwork/phishintel/issues) to see if your question or problem has already been addressed.

 - **Open a New Issue**
-  If you can’t find a solution, [open a new GitHub issue](https://github.com/cloudsecnetwork/phishintel/issues/new).
+  If you can't find a solution, [open a new GitHub issue](https://github.com/cloudsecnetwork/phishintel/issues/new).
 Be sure to include:
   - A clear and concise description of the issue
   - Steps to reproduce it
   - Any relevant error messages or logs